NightLapse-Studios/Pumpkin/README.md

 		--etc
 	)

-	-- OR: We add them to the PropSet via the same function, and they are moved to the elemeent when the PropSet is processed I:Frame(P()
+	-- OR: We add them to the PropSet via the same function, and they are moved to the element when the PropSet is processed I:Frame(P()
 		:Children(
 			--etc